wyrfel/adr-log/docs/adr/0003-use-release-it-and-github-release-from-changelog-as-release-tooling.md

 # Use release-it and github-release-from-changelog for releasing

 The release process should be automated.
-`CHANGELOG.md` should be automatically put as content in the GitHub releases, because [Sibbell](https://about.sibbell.com/) puts that content in emails annoucning a new release.
+`CHANGELOG.md` should be automatically put as content in the GitHub releases, because [Sibbell](https://about.sibbell.com/) puts that content in emails announcing a new release.

 ## Considered Alternatives